anubhav-1921/3d-website-design/README.md

 # 🌲 3D Website Design

 A modern and responsive **3D Website Design** built using **HTML5, CSS3, and Spline**.
-The project delivers an immersive user experience with interactive 3D visuals, modern typography, and a clean responsive layout.
+The project delivers an immersive user experience with interactive 3D visuals, clean typography, and a fully responsive layout.

 ---